-The present effort is led by one research team, and thus with personnel and funding that is not permanent.
+The present effort is led by a research lab, and thus with personnel and funding that is not permanent.
 We therefore have done our best to provide information to help the community adopt and maintain this code in the future.
 Extensive documentation is provided on https://childproject.readthedocs.io, including detailed tutorials.
 The code is accessible on GitHub.com.